A continuous variable quantum battery with wireless and remote charging

-Fig.~\ref{figure3} gives the result of the thermal charging when both of the anti-rotating and rotating wave couplings are considered.
+Fig.~\ref{figure3} gives the result of the thermal charging for $\gamma=0$ when both of the counter-rotating and rotating wave couplings are considered.
 Fig.~\ref{figure3}(a) demonstrates the evolution of the energies $E_{1}(t)$, $E_{e}(t)$ and $E_{i}(t)$ with time.
-It is shown that $E_{1}(t)$, $E_{e}(t)$ and $E_{i}(t)$ oscillate over time and exhibit the beat phenomenon.
-The minimum of $E_{1}(t)$ is larger than $4\omega _{1}$ for the thermal photon number $n_{p}=4$.
+It is shown that $E_{1}(t)$, $E_{e}(t)$ and $E_{i}(t)$ oscillate over time and exhibit beat phenomenon.
+The value of $E_{1}(t)$ is larger than $4\omega _{1}$ for the thermal photon number $n_{p}=4$.
 The energy of the battery originates from the interaction energy rather than the charger.
-The interaction energy can be subdivided into two parts, which are related to the rotating and anti-rotating wave couplings.
-Correspondingly, there exist two characteristic frequencies in the system corresponding to the couplings.
-The competition between the two couplings leads to the beat phenomenon of the charging dynamics of the quantum battery.
+The interaction energy can be subdivided into two parts, which are related to the rotating and counter-rotating wave couplings.
+Correspondingly, there exist two effective frequencies corresponding to the couplings in the system.
+The competition between the couplings leads to the beat phenomenon of the charging dynamics of the quantum battery.
 The oscillating frequency for the slow component is one half of the difference of the two frequencies (i.e., beat frequency), while the oscillating frequency of the fast component is one half of the sum of the two frequencies.
 The values for the difference and sum frequencies are about $4\pi\omega_{1}/17.63$ and $4\pi\omega_{1}/3.61$, respectively.
 Furthermore, the ergotropy $E_{e}(t)$ is nonzero for most of the evolution time.
 The nonzero ergotropy is related with the nonzero quantum coherence.
 Fig.~\ref{figure3}(b) demonstrates the evolution of $R(t)$ and $C(t)$ with time.
-Except for the same oscillating behavior, $R(t)$ is synchronized with $C(t)$. $R(t)$ and $C(t)$ are strongly correlated each other.
+Except the same oscillating behavior, $R(t)$ is synchronized with $C(t)$. $R(t)$ and $C(t)$ are strongly correlated each other.
 The importance of the quantum coherence is further verified since the nonzero coherence leads to the nonzero ergotropy.
-Fig.~\ref{figure3} indicates that the utilization of the rotating wave coupling in conjunction with the anti-rotating wave coupling can yield an unexpected outcome, i.e., the ergotropy can be extracted for continuous variable quantum battery by the thermal charging.
-This is the third feature and most important result in the present paper.
-When combining the rotating and anti-rotating wave couplings, what value of $k_{C}$ and $k_{L}$ can be taken to ensure that the ergotropy is maximized for a given set of conditions?
+Fig.~\ref{figure3} indicates that the utilization of the rotating wave coupling in conjunction with the counter-rotating wave coupling can yield unexpected outcome, i.e., the ergotropy can be extracted for continuous variable quantum battery by the thermal charging, which is the third feature of the quantum battery proposed in the present paper.